MessineseGianluca/Simple_Blog/README.md

 # Simple-Blog
-A Simple Blog using php and mysql.
+A Simple Blog using php and mysql (here a dimostration: http://besocialesame.altervista.org/index.php)

 #Configuring mysql
 -Open mysql as root: mysql -u root -p and insert password;